When your real name just doesn’t suffice.

-I was just reading something the other day that reminded me of a story involving my now 18 year old daughter, Mattea, and her creativity.
+I was just reading something the other day that reminded me of a story involving Mattea and her creativity.
 When Mattea was almost four, she decided that she no longer liked her name and wanted to change it and we “unofficially” let her.
 After all, we thought it would just be a “family” thing and she’d switch back to her normal identity whenever we took her out.

 Around this time, Mattea had been invited to a birthday party that was being held at a local gym.
 She was so excited to go to her first “big girl” party and made me sit and watch her as she hung out with the big kids.
 When it was time for the tumbling the start, one of the gym leaders circled the kids up and then asked each of them for their names.
 I was chatting with other moms during this, not really paying attention.
 After all, she was doing the big kid thing and I needed to give her some space.